kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 > 📋 A couple of notes here:
 > - The `%40` is just an encoded `@`
-> - Replace `redwood` at the end with the name of your database if necessary
+> - Replace `redwood` at the end with the name of your database if you decided to go rogue
 > - Remember to encode special characters in your password, for example with [URL encoder](https://www.urlencoder.org/)

 👉 Double-check whether the resulting URI is correct by using it to connect to your database using `psql`, either locally or via the Azure Cloud Shell: